10 ways to deal with homesickness

 Ask for help

-If you're feeling homesick, worrying about your studies or your finances will only make things worse, so take steps to sort any issues out or get support as soon as they arise.
+If you're feeling homesick, worrying about your studies or your finances will only make things worse.
+It's best to take steps to sort any issues out or get support as soon as they arise.

-As well as approaching your lecturers directly, you'll also find that universities have counselling service available too – use them, that’s what they’re there for!
+As well as approaching your lecturers directly, you'll also find that universities have counselling services available, which you can use if you need mental health support.

-When you're feeling rubbish it can be tempting to lie on the sofa watching RomComs crying into a massive tub of Ben and Jerry's, but this is likely to make you feel a lot worse.
+When you're feeling down, it can be tempting to lie on the sofa watching romcoms while crying into a massive tub of Ben and Jerry's.
+However, doing this will likely make you feel worse.

-Keeping healthy (and fighting off that freshers' flu) will help to keep you feeling much more positive about life – it’s all about that positive cycle!
+Keeping healthy (and fighting off that freshers' flu) will keep you feeling much more positive about life.

-Finally, remember there's always help out there.
-If you're struggling with your mental health there are services available at your university which are free to access.
+Remember there's always help out there.
+If you're struggling with your mental health, there are services available at your university that are free to access.